stackforge/fuel-docs/pages/terminology/p/pacemaker.rst

 Pacemaker
 ---------
 High-availability resource manager for Linux based clusters.
-Fuel uses Packemaker with :ref:`corosync-term` to implement :ref:`ha-term` for OpenStack services.
+Fuel uses Pacemaker with :ref:`corosync-term` to implement :ref:`ha-term` for OpenStack services.

 See: